Kehillah Jewish High School, History

 - Bachelor’s degree from an accredited educational institution; Master’s degree a plus.

-- Minimum of three years teaching World History, Ancient and Modern, in a high school setting.
+- Minimum of three years as a lead U.S. and World History teacher in a high school setting.

 - Experienced in best practices in education and pedagogy.